Why You Should Visit

 Surrounded by protected forest, Tillinghast Pond Management Area offers serenity and natural beauty that rank among the best in southern New England.

-Tillinghast Pond Management Area is open to hunting, under rules written by the RI Department of Environmental Management.
-Hikers are required to wear fluorescent orange clothing (either a hat or a vest) from September 14 to February 28, and from April 19 to May 31.
+Please note: Tillinghast Pond is open to hunting, under rules written by the RI Department of Environmental Management.
+Hikers are required to wear fluorescent orange during the hunting season.
+Please consult the RIDEM Hunting Abstract for current hunting regulations.

 Tillinghast Pond sits at the heart of the largest coastal forest between Boston and Washington, DC.
 Had it been lost to development, it would have undermined decades of land protection along the Rhode Island–Connecticut border.
 Permanently conserved in 2006, it provides outstanding recreational opportunities and safeguards the headwaters of the pristine Wood River.

 This victory would not have been possible without the people of West Greenwich, RI.
 Faced with the prospect of more than 300 new homes, this small community approved an $8 million bond to help acquire the land.
 The vote in favor of the bond was 632 to 12.

 The town’s overwhelming support attracted major support from the Rhode Island Department of Environmental Management, The Champlin Foundation and individual donors.
 Local residents made a tremendous and lasting contribution to land conservation and to the protection of the area’s rural character.
 We are so grateful for their partnership.

 Tillinghast Pond’s 13-mile trail system makes it one of the most popular hiking areas in Rhode Island.
 Designed in partnership with the National Park Service and constructed with the help of dozens of volunteers, the trails offer a sense of remoteness that is hard to find in southern New England.